Qtny/zurich-microservice-assessment/README.md

 ```bash
 docker-compose build
 ```

+## How the API works

+The GET `/billing` route is unprotected, therefore you do not need a JWT to access the API.
+However, the POST, PUT and DELETE are all protected.
+The `/auth/login` route can be used to acquire the JWT to access the protected routes.
+More information about the API can be found in the Swagger docs via `/api`

 ## Disclaimer
 1. The application image spun up does not work locally since in a Docker container, only 1 port can be exposed and the choice is between exposing to a local Postgres database via port `5432` or exposing the application port via port `3000`.